 Greater physical violence

 Even when young boys have LOTS of energy.
 Boys as a whole, are rough and tumble and take risks that make a grown person scratch their head.
 As adolescence progresses this stays the same.
 Watch YouTube you are always seeing young men do something that is often rather dumb.
 But that is how we build our hierarchy.
-Yes, there is a leader within the group of young men.
+Yes, there is a leader in the group of young men.

 When guys have disagreements they often will fight it out.
 Before these men had their power taken from them they would fight it out with fists and pinning each other down.
-Once the disagreement was settled then they would go back to being friends and act like nothing happened.
+Once the disagreement was settled then they would go back to being friends and act as nothing happened.
 Sometimes yeah grudges would form but that would last for too long either.

 Dying more frequently

 Young men when they are growing up don’t have a sense of danger.
 They don’t look at that jumping off the roof as a possible broken leg they see it as a possible situation that could bring them notoriety.

 So sadly with risks, there is a chance that there are unfortunate ramifications for trying to run across a highway blindfolded.
 Boys do dumb things their sense of mortality doesn’t really develop until they are well into their 20’s.
 As a parent, you should let your kids and teens do things you would view as dangerous.
 Let them develop a sense of self.
 Your kids should walk home from school.
 Let them play in the dirt.
 If they want to try to show off, good.
 They learn about pride and humility in the same instance.